waylow/boneWidget/README.md

 #### Slide:
 This will slide the position of the widget along the Y axis (or length) of the bone.
 0.0 is at the head of the bone and 1.0 is the tail.  (negative values are possible too)

+#### Slide X/Y/Z (Advanced Option Only)
+When advanced mode is enabled, the slide property is split into 3 axies rather than just the defalt y axis.

 #### Rotation X/Y/Z
 You can rotate the widget by these values at the time of creation.
 This can save you from having to jump into edit mode to rotate a widget to better align with your situation.

+#### Advanced Options:
+This checkbox will switch the slide value into 3 axes rather than just the default Y axis.
+This will enable the user to position the widget in some situations without having to jump into edit mode.

 ### Edit/To Bone: